RisingStack/react-easy-state/README.md

 Easy State aims to make React's state management simpler without adding new syntax.
 To achieve this it makes the following modifications.

 - It replaces React's `setState()` with plain native JavaScript.
-- It bypasses the asynchronity and performance issues of `setState`.
 - It auto binds your component's methods.

 ## Installation